wdi-sg/gitbook-2018/04-databases/sql-node.md

 Run your `index.js` script that runs all your sql commands.

-Use drop.sql to wipe it away and start again.
+Use DROP to wipe it away and start again.